ShuvarthyD/portfolio/README.md

   <img src="http://some_place.com/image.png" />
 </p>
 <p style="text-align: center;">Text_content</p>
 4. A partial F-test was used to test the joint effect of the 10 genes at α = 0.05.
 Our null hypothesis is all the beta values for the 10 genes = 0.
 Utilizing  the <b>anova</b> function, both the original model and a reduced model excluding the genetic markers were employed to derive a p-value of <b>0.0455</b> < α = 0.05.
-Thus the null hypothesis was rejected and we conclude that there is a joint effect of the 10 genes on SBP.
+Thus the null hypothesis was rejected and I conclude that there is a joint effect of the 10 genes on SBP.
 <p align="center">
   <img src="http://some_place.com/image.png" />
 </p>